America250: Addressing Special Populations

 The materials from the State Library of Pennsylvania selected to highlight Pennsylvania's Natives focus on Native interaction and negotiations with the European settlers of the Commonwealth.

-Click on the links below to find additonal online resources pertaining to Pennsylvania's Native peoples.
-These materials are held physically by the State Library of Pennsylvania but were not selected for digitization due to already being freely available online.
+The following materials are held physically by the State Library of Pennsylvania but were not selected for digitization for this project due to already being freely available online.
+Nevertheless, these materials complement our selections seen below.

 A Case Study: The Paxton Boys